 Mezzanine flooring also comes with inherent risks to people walking on it.
 Safety guardrails and staircases are required by law.
 While the safety features needed will vary depending on the specifics of your facility.

-Given the factors affecting the price already mentioned above (including site location and labour to install etc.), it is quite tricky to evaluate what a specific mezzanine installation will cost before a detailed investigation of your needs is made.
+Given the factors affecting the price already mentioned, it is quite difficult to evaluate what the cost will be for you before a detailed investigation of your needs is made.

-Our team of experts work with you to ensure that when you decide to obtain a mezzanine floor, the construction is designed to meet your company’s specific needs.
+Our team of experts will work with you to develop a solution that meets your company’s needs.